Professional Swimming Pool Inspection services in Florida

 - Alarms should meet the requirements of UL 2017 General-Purpose Signaling Devices and Systems, Section 77.

 - Alarm should be loud: at least 85 dBA (decibels) when measured 10 feet away from the alarm mechanism.

-- Alarm sound should be distinct from other sounds in the house, such as the telephone, doorbell and smoke alarm.
+- The alarm sound should be distinct from other sounds in the house, such as the telephone, doorbell, and smoke alarm.

-- Alarm should have an automatic reset feature.
+- The alarm should have an automatic reset feature.
 The alarm should have a switch that allows adults to temporarily deactivate the alarm for up to 15 seconds.
-The deactivation switch could be a touchpad (keypad) or a manual switch, and should be located out of reach of children.
+The deactivation switch could be a touchpad (keypad) or a manual switch and should be located out of reach of children.